 We seek long-term relationships with our suppliers, many of whom have traded with us for decades.
-We are especially keen to protect local UK growers, and other smaller suppliers.
+We are especially keen to protect local UK growers, and work with other smaller suppliers.
 We seek to deal fairly with all suppliers, with transparent terms of business, especially in the areas of rebates and payment terms.
 We have implemented our Modern Slavery policy and supplier code of conduct to ensure that our suppliers are also operating their businesses in a legal and sustainable manner.

-We have banked with the same Bank for the entire life of the business and have always sought to make that relationship a mutually supportive one.
+We banked with the same Bank for the entire life of the business until the period under review and hope to build a similarly durable relationship with our new bankers, HSBC.